MY RELIGION,

 and the good still abide with you.

-Your altars will pass away, your christian shrines will crumble to the
+Your altars will pass away, your christian shrines will

 dust, and the temples reared